jred55/azure-voting-app-redis-1/README.md

         YAML_PATH_VALUE: $(Build.BuildId)
         REPO: https://github.com/<your user name>/azure-voting-app.git
 ```
+Create a personal access token for your GitHub account and save it someplace
 Add a Variable called `ACCESS_TOKEN` and enter your personal access token for GitHub, and make this variable a secret.

 ![](./images/access_token.png)

 Click on `Save` button, it will prompt you to push the changes to the repository.
 Click commit and watch the logs for the running pipeline.
 You should be able to see a new commit in your HLD repository after the stage is complete.

-## Create the manifest generation pipeline
+## Create the manifest generation pipeline (Challenge 3)

 Create a new empty repository in your GitHub, call it something like `azure-voting-manifest`